josephspurrier/gomithrilapp/docs/docs/front-end.md

 ## npm Dependency Management

-Yuu can use these commands to interact with npm and nuxt.
+Yuu can use these commands to interact with npm.

 ```bash
 # CD to the UI folder.